BTE-Germany/TerraPlusMinus/README.md

 min_longitude: 0.0              #          1.9049932813372725
 max_longitude: 0.0              #          15.665992332846406

 # Passthrough tpll to other bukkit plugins.
+It will not passthrough when it's empty.
+Type in the name of your plugin.
+E.g. Your plugin name is vanillatpll you set passthrough_tpll: vanillatpll
-passthrough_tpll: false
+passthrough_tpll: